Bicycles May Use Full Lane: Guidance for placement

 The 2012 edition of the California Manual on Uniform Traffic Control Devices indicates that the Bicycles May Use Full Lane Sign be used "where travel lanes are too narrow for bicyclists and motor vehicles to operate side by side" to "inform users that bicyclists might occupy the travel lane":

-Bicycle May Use Full signs are not approved for use in Michigan according to the September 2013 Edition of the Michigan Manual on Uniform Traffic Control Devices since they are "not applicable" under state law.
+"Bicycle May Use Full Lane" signs are not approved for use in Michigan according to the September 2013 Edition of the Michigan Manual on Uniform Traffic Control Devices since they are "not applicable" under state law.

-Early Installations
+Early installations

 California

 In 2012, the City of Encinitas, California installed shared lane markings and Bicycles May Use Full Lane signs along Coast Highway 101 to "alert motorists that cyclists have the legal right to take the lane".

 Florida

 The Bicycles May Use Full Lane Sign was adopted for use by the Florida Department of Transportation in January, 2011.
 By March 17, 2012 the signs were installed in at least three locations.